JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 # Technical Analysis
 ## The Stolen Identity

 The Entra ID and OAuth mechanics behind the investigation.
-Environment-specific values are replaced with placeholders.
-Publicly documented Microsoft identifiers are retained, because the resolution technique cannot be explained without them.
+Environment-specific values and Microsoft's published identifiers alike are replaced with placeholders.
+The identifiers are documented by Microsoft and can be looked up by anyone working through the same technique; substituting them keeps that step as work the reader does rather than a value this file hands over.

 ---